 As your Physiotherapist gathers the information they need from these questions and tests, they will create a Concussion Management Plan for you.
 Because no two concussions are the same, the plan given you to by your Physiotherapist may be different from the next patient’s, so you need to follow their instructions carefully.

 For those with concussions that don’t respond to rest alone, a Physiotherapist will provide Vestibular Rehabilitation.
-Vestibular Rehabilitation addresses issue of balance, which is controlled by the Vestibular System located in the inner ear and the brain.
+Vestibular Rehabilitation addresses the issue of balance, which is controlled by the Vestibular System located in the inner ear and the brain.
 Vestibular Rehabilitation uses exercises to try and restore as much function as possible within the Vestibular System.
-By restoring function in the system, the problems of dizziness, imbalance and sight instability are improved and reduce the amount of headaches and confusion a patient has.
-Your Physiotherapist will teach you how to perform the exercises they believe will help you in the recovery process.
+By restoring function in the system, the problems of dizziness, imbalance and sight instability are improved and reduce the number of headaches and confusion a patient has.
+Your physiotherapist will teach you how to perform the exercises they believe will help you in the recovery process.
 These are pretty basic to do whether you are at your Physiotherapy session or at home.
 Some of the common exercises are:

 Gaze Stabilization Exercises

 To regain vision control in patients who have problems focusing, your Physiotherapist will teach you how to exercise your eyes.
-Eye exercises will help the muscles learn how to focus again whether an object stays in place and the head moves, or both the object and head move.
+Eye exercises will help the muscles learn how to focus again on whether an object stays in place and the head moves, or both the object and head move.

 Basic Balance Exercises